omnes-ludunt/dfdl/README.md

 just base python 3.6+ and relevant command line utilities everyone should generally have already.

+If you're on an Intel Mac and aren't sure about the options, inputting y or 1 for every prompt should build a working install for you.

-If you have issues, or are trying it out on an OS other than 64-bit MacOS, let me know.
-It probably won't work on other OSs atm, but it will still try downloading all the packages.
+If you have issues, or are trying it out on system other than a 64-bit MacOS on an Intel chipset, let me know.
+It shouldn't work on other OSs atm, but it will still try downloading all the packages.
 32-bit is also no longer supported by a number of tools, and so would never work for newer df versions.

 ## From jipumarino's readme: